Create a metric set and add a filter

 Specifically, you will learn how to:

-• Display metric sets on a dashboard.
+• Combine the metric sets on a dashboard.

-• Add a hierarchy filter to a dashboard.
+• Connect a filter to both visualizations.

 This walkthrough uses a data cube like the one from Using a data cube to join tables, but can be followed with any data source with similar data.